satakagi/IR-imaging-of-galaxies-under-light-pollution/Basis.md

 ## Spectrum of various lights

-The following graph shows the spectrum of a commonly used lighting device (lamp).
+The following graph shows the spectrum of a commonly used lighting devices (lamps).

 ![Spectrum of various lights](imgs/LumpSpector.png)